Vatsalyadav/News/README.md

 #### Dagger2
 Dagger is a compile-time framework for dependency injection.
 It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.

+#### Retrofit
+Retrofit is a type safe REST Client which makes it relatively easy to retrieve and upload JSON (or other structured data) via a REST based webservice.
+Using Retrofit, you can configure which converter is used for the data serialization.

 Developed By
 ------------